 The rest of the United States battles ice and snow from January to March but that is prime festival season time in Florida and Texas.
 Oh, and if you want to properly celebrate Mardi Gras, then the US Gulf Coast is where you must be.

 US Gulf Coast Events: Fun Festivals in Southeast USA

 There are thousands of Gulf Coast festivals and events but we only list a baker’s dozen or so.
 Please let us know your favorites.
-The events are arranged by state and by month of the year—be sure to also see our list of Gulf Coast holiday events at the end of each state section in this article and also our articles about Festive Florida Holiday Events on the Gulf Coast and Fun Tropical Christmas Decorations to Inspire a Florida Holiday Vacation.
+The events are arranged by state and by month of the year—be sure to also see our list of Gulf Coast holiday events at the end of each state section in this article and also our articles about Festive Florida Holiday Events and Fun Tropical Christmas Decorations.

 Florida Gulf Coast Festivals